"I'm Tony Kornheiser. Do you think they'll put me under Magnificent Bastard?"

-- Last Name Basis: Both Tonys always refer to Mike Wilbon by his surname.
-Justified in that most ESPN personalities named Mike don't use their first name in order to avoid confusion amongst the company (the radio hosts of Mike & Mike go by their surnames; Mike Ditka goes by 'Coach', etc).
-Tony Reali is likewise on a last-name basis (even his Around The Horn panelists will address him as such sometimes), since PTI already stars a Tony.
+- Last-Name Basis: Both Tonys always refer to Mike Wilbon by his surname.
+Justified in that most ESPN personalities named Mike don't use their first name in order to avoid confusion amongst the company (the radio hosts of Mike & Mike in the Morning go by their surnames; Mike Ditka goes by 'Coach', etc).
+Tony Reali was likewise on a last-name basis (even his Around The Horn panelists will address him as such sometimes), since PTI already stars a Tony.

 - Likes Older Women: One of the show's running gags is Kornheiser's outspoken attraction to older women; since he's in his 60s, this turns out to be women like Bea Arthur and Ruth Bader Ginsburg.